 It’s all too easy to hear negative chatter, shrug, and say “Haters gonna hate.”
 But in this case, haters are also going to speak ill of your solution to their peers and superiors.
 And sour grapes from a few disgruntled employees can drag down everyone’s perception of a software platform.

-Make sure your new software remains a “big deal” long after end user training and the initial go-live date.
+If you’re responsible for purchasing software, make sure your new solution remains a “big deal” long after end user training and the initial go-live date.
 Even if your launch was a success, you’ll need to encourage employees to keep using the new platform rather than reverting back to their older, less efficient ways of doing things.

 Make sure the communication is a two-way effort.
 Rather than simply blasting employees with emails reminding them about how great the new software is, consider giving them an intranet page or social media group in which they can share tips, ask questions and even vent frustrations.